giacomos85/pandaflow/README.md

 - ✅ **Strategy Pattern** — Each transformation is encapsulated in a reusable strategy
 - 🧩 **Config-Driven Execution** — Define pipelines in YAML, TOML, or JSON
-- 🔍 **Schema Validation** — Pydantic-powered rule parsing with clear error reporting
+- 🔍 **Schema Validation** — Pydantic-powered transformation parsing with clear error reporting
 - 🛠 **CLI Interface** — Run transformations with intuitive commands and feedback
 - 🔌 **Plugin Architecture** — Easily extend with custom strategies
 - 🧪 **Test Coverage** — Comprehensive suite with CI-ready structure